ShoreShop/ShoreModel_Benchmark/README.md

 ## Input data
 The following files are provided for shoreline prediction.
 - `shorelines_obs.csv`: Shoreline position between 1987 and 2018 for model calibration/training for each transect.
-- `shorelines_target_short.csv`: Target dates of short-term shoreline prediction, shoreline position values need to be filled with model prediction.
+- `shorelines_target_short.csv`: Target dates where short-term shoreline prediction will be evaluated.
-- `shorelines_target_long.csv`: Target dates of long-term shoreline prediction including the shoreline position for 1950, other missing shoreline position values need to be filled with model prediction.
+- `shorelines_target_long.csv`: Target dates were long-term shoreline prediction will be evaluated.
+Shoreline position for 1950 is provided.
 - `Wave data (Hs.csv, Tp.csv, Dp.csv)`: Hindcast significant wave height, peak wave period and peak wave direction between 1950 and 2024 for each transect.
 The following constants are also provided.
 - `Depth of wave data`: 10 (m)